mosip/documentation/docs/Steps-to-install-Keycloak-standalone-server.md

 * Go to User Federation.
 * Create a new User Federation for LDAP.
 * Make Edit Mode Writable.
-* Configure field based on your LDAP(There are many vendors for ldap you can connect to any ldap vendor based on configurations)
+* Configure field based on your LDAP(There are many vendors for ldap you can connect to any ldap vendor based on configurations).
-* Go to Mappers and Create mappers for each field you want keycloak to take from LDAP
+* Go to Mappers and Create mappers for each field you want keycloak to take from LDAP.

 ![User_Federation _A](_images/kernel/keycloak/userfed.jpg)